Elections division, Mass. Secretary of State.

 Presidential election process, Voting and election history, Voter ID requirements, Voting and election laws.

 "This is a short up-to-date state guide to voting for ex-offenders."

 Where do I vote?, Mass.
 Secretary of State

 Find your polling place in Massachusetts.

-America votes!: A guide to modern election law and voting rights, American Bar Association, 2008
+America votes!: a guide to modern election law and voting rights, American Bar Association, 2016

 Perspectives on law and democracy -- The history of voting rights in the U.S. -- The constitutional right to vote -- Representation and districting -- Partisan gerrymandering -- Minority representation -- Election administration and remedies -- Direct democracy -- Political parties -- Campaign finance regulation.